chowbea-axios

 Using a Local Spec File

-Instead of fetching from a remote endpoint, you can use a local OpenAPI file:
+Instead of fetching from a remote endpoint, you can use a local OpenAPI file. api_endpoint is fully optional in this mode:

 api.config.toml